Dashboards

 Dashboards as Code

-Dashboards as Code lets you define Embeddable dashboards directly in your codebase using .<dashboard-name>.embeddable.yml files.
-These files can be stored in git, iterated on by your team or with LLMs, and previewed live in the browser via embeddable:dev.
+Dashboards as Code lets you define Embeddable dashboards directly in your codebase using <dashboard-name>.embeddable.yml files.
+These files can be stored in git, iterated on by your team or with AI, and previewed live in the browser via embeddable:dev.

 This is the recommended approach when you want a single source of truth for your dashboards in your code repository, rather than in the no-code builder.